Daniel-KM/Omeka-S-module-Access/README.md

 ### Embargo

-By construction, the embargo works only on the media files: metadata are always visible for public and restricted resources.
+By construction, the embargo works only on the media files: metadata are always visible for public and reserved resources.

-An option in the config can be used to use it with or without the restricted access.
+An option in the config can be used to use it with or without the reserved access.

 To create an embargo on a file, simply set the dates in the advanced tab or use